History of candle making: Industrialization

-By the late 19th century, Price's Candles, based in London was the largest candle manufacturer in the world.
+By the late 19th century, Price's Candles, based in London, was the largest candle manufacturer in the world.
 The company traced its origins back to 1829, when William Wilson invested in 1000 acre of coconut plantation in Sri Lanka.
 His aim was to make candles from coconut oil.
 Later he tried palm oil from palm trees.
 An accidental discovery swept all his ambitions aside when his son George Wilson, a talented chemist, distilled the first petroleum oil in 1854.
 George also pioneered the implementation of the technique of steam distillation, and was thus able to manufacture candles from a wide range of raw materials, including skin fat, bone fat, fish oil and industrial greases.

 In America, Syracuse, New York developed into a global center for candle manufacturing from the mid-nineteenth century.
 Manufacturers included Will & Baumer, Mack Miller, Muench Kruezer, and Cathedral Candle Company.

 Decline of the candle industry

-Despite advances in candle making, the candle industry declined rapidly upon the introduction of superior methods of lighting, including kerosene and lamps and the 1879 invention of the incandescent light bulb and in the 2000s with faux candles and lanterns using LEDs.
+Despite advances in candle making, the candle industry declined rapidly upon the introduction of superior methods of lighting, including kerosene lamps, and from 1879 the incandescent light bulb.

-From this point on, candles came to be marketed as more of a decorative item.
-Candles retain their unique symbolic significance however, for instance as votive offerings.
+In the 20th century, candles came to be marketed as more of a decorative item.
+Candles, however, retain their unique symbolic significance, for instance as votive offerings.
 Candles became available in a broad array of sizes, shapes and colors, and consumer interest in scented candles began to grow.
 During the 1990s, new types of candle waxes were being developed due to an unusually high demand for candles.
 Paraffin, a by-product of oil, was quickly replaced by new waxes and wax blends owing to rising costs.

-Candle manufacturers looked at waxes such as soy, palm and flax-seed oil, often blending them with paraffin in hopes of getting the performance of paraffin with the price benefits of the other waxes.
-The creation of unique wax blends, now requiring different fragrance chemistries and loads, placed pressure for innovation on the candle wick manufacturing industry to meet performance needs with the often tougher-to-burn formulations.
+Candle manufacturers looked at waxes such as soy, palm and flax-seed oil, often blending them with paraffin to achieve the performance of paraffin with the price benefits of the other waxes.
+The creation of unique wax blends, now requiring different fragrance chemistries and loads, encouraged candle wick manufacturers to innovate to meet performance needs with the often tougher-to-burn formulations.